CMSgov/cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay/README.md

-# cms-ars3.1-windows_2012r2_memberserver_stig_baseline
+# cms-ars3.1-microsoft-windows_2012r2-memberserver-stig-overlay
-CMS ARS 3.1 Overlay InSpec Validation Profile for the Windows 2012r2 Member Server DISA STIG Benchmark
+CMS ARS 3.1 Overlay InSpec Validation Profile for the Microsoft Windows 2012r2 Member Server DISA STIG Benchmark.

-This InSpec Profile is based on the Windows 2012r2 Member Server DISA STIG.
+This InSpec Profile is based on the Microsoft Windows 2012r2 Member Server DISA STIG.

-## Description (as shown on the baseline profile repo):

-This [InSpec](https://github.com/chef/inspec) compliance profile validates the security settings in the Windows 2012r2 Member Server DISA STIG in an automated way.

-InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any node in your infrastructure.

-This profile is based on the [Windows 2012r2 Member Server DISA STIG](https://iase.disa.mil/stigs/os/windows/Pages/2012.aspx)

 ## Description

-This [InSpec](https://github.com/chef/inspec) compliance profile validates the security settings in the RSA Archer Security Configuration Guide in an automated way.
+This [InSpec](https://github.com/chef/inspec) compliance profile validates the security settings in the Microsoft Windows 2012r2 Member Server DISA STIG in an automated way.
+The values of the security settings conform to CMS ARS 3.1.

 InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any node in your infrastructure.